sagemath/docker-images/README.md

 The containers are available on [dockerhub](https://hub.docker.com/u/sagemath/).

+## Tag format

+Each image is tagged with the version of SageMath installed in that image (e.g.
+8.0).

+Tags with a version like `X.Y-N` represent revisions to the image itself i.e. changes that were made to the Dockerfile it was built from.
+For example while `sagemath:8.0` is the first image to contain SageMath 8.0, `sagemath:8.0-1` is the first revised SageMath 8.0 image.

 ## [sagemath/sagemath](sagemath/Dockerfile) (roughly 3.6 GB)

 This container contains a basic installation of the latest version of